peteseta/physics-ia/main.typ

 @guitar_fig.

 === Theoretical Model <model_background>
+To investigate how the picking length affects the harmonic with the highest amplitude, we must determine the variation of the amplitude of each harmonic frequency separately.

 #figure(
   image("figures/guitar_string.png", width: 60%),
   caption: [A guitar string of length $L$ pulled a distance $A$ at position $x_1$ @perovPhysicsGuitarString2016], ) <string_pluck_fig>

-To investigate how the picking length affects the harmonic with the highest amplitude, we must determine the variation of the amplitude of each harmonic frequency separately.

 The amplitude $b_n$ of the $n$th harmonic is given by the equation $ b_n = (2 A sin(n pi x_1 / L)) / (x_1 / L (1-x_1 / L) pi^2 n^2) $ <amplitude_eq>

 where:
 - $x_1$ is the picking position/distance from the nut
 - $A$ is the distance the string is pulled when plucked
-- $L$ is the length of the string.
+- $L$ is the length of the string @perovPhysicsGuitarString2016

 The variation in amplitude thus depends on the harmonic $n$, like so: